napi-rs/napi-rs/cli/README.md

 > default `undefined`

+You can also define this value using the `RUST_TARGET` environment variable.

 This value will be passed to `Cargo build` command directly. eg: `napi build --target x86_64-unknown-linux-musl`

 #### `--cargo-flags`